 And she notes, “Every effort must be made to protect our lakes and rivers and navigable waterways.
 The June 2013 Rosenberg International Forum report on the Mackenzie River Basin stated that the Basin may be the most threatened in the world by climate change.
 This is because it is the largest cold water basin on the continent and therefore, the lynch pin that holds the ice-water-weather-climate of North America together.
 Robust legislation to protect and manage water resources including navigable waterways must be in place to address these modern-day challenges.”

 Northern News Services Feature Column–October 26, 2016

 “The TPP comes to Yellowknife” (Oct.
 21) is a well-researched article that brings to light the many views on trade agreements and levels of understanding of their impacts.

 Creating awareness of these impacts was a reason the Council of Canadians NWT Chapter invited Brenda Sayers from Hupacasath First Nation to come to Yellowknife.

 Coming October 12, 2016

-Brenda Sayers, the BC First Nation councillor who led the court challenge against the Canada-China investor promotion and protection agreement will speak on the dangers of the Trans-Pacific Partnership (TPP) trade deal this Wednesday in Yellowknife.
+Brenda Sayers, the BC First Nation councillor who led the court challenge against the Canada-China investor promotion and protection agreement will speak on the dangers of the Trans-Pacific Partnership (TPP) trade deal October 12 in Yellowknife.